 Operational Distribution Management

 Short-term distribution management entails multiple tasks.
-The main ones are outlined below (cf. Backhaus/Voeth 2014, p.
-270ff.).
+The main ones are outlined below (Backhaus & Voeth 2014, p.
+270f.).

 Optimizing the order fulfilment processes

 Within distribution policy, order fulfilment processes only arise when the order is shipped to the customer from the warehouse.
 At this stage, the order forwarding, order preparation and order execution tasks are already complete.
-Order forwarding is carried out by the sales force and describes the format of order generation.
+Order forwarding is carried out by the sales force according to the form of order generation.
 During order preparation, this order is then adapted to in-house requirements and supplemented with additional information.
-Order execution converts the order into an order confirmation and various internal processing documents (such as shipping documents).
+Order execution converts the order into an order confirmation, comprisingvarious internal processing documents (such as shipping documents).
 Orders are compiled (picked) and shipped based on the order information and distribution policy decisions already mentioned.
 After order picking, supplementary information relating to the weight, packaging, type of position and availability date of the goods is then added to the documentation.
 The shipping documents (bill of lading, delivery note, packing list etc.) are compiled and the optimum transport mode and shipping route ascertained.
 Given the complexity of the data processed and stored during order fulfilment, it is advisable to use electronic data processing (e.g. barcode or RFID) to ensure a fast, comprehensive information flow.